Tell us about your artistic background story and if there was a pivotal moment when you decided to follow your path as a visual artist?

 Take us through your process of making your artworks.
 How do you move from an idea to an artwork?
 Where does an artwork begin for you?

 Most of my artworks are inspiration of beautiful landscapes and nature adventure that I have experienced travelling either locally or internationally.
 I called it my whimsical experience.
 I capture those moments through some of my sketch notebooks, my canon camera, and a little watercolor painting.
 Then, I look into some of the photographs and I paint them in my studio in a way that I feel and I remember them as how beautiful and how pleasing it was to be there.
 So, I share those pleasing moments and whimsical experiences through my paintings.
-When an idea comes to my mind I sketch my draft in my canvas and then as I start to paint along the way I just add on some new ideas and it will just build up and build up until I am done.

 For me, an artwork begins by feeling inspired while doing a daily activity, especially when I am commuting from work to a place, park, or home.
 Some other significant moments along the way are the result of my international travels for a vacation that involves nature and learning.